 Some mailpieces cannot be sequenced because an exact match for a name or address cannot be obtained.
 These pieces may be included in a sequenced mailing only if they are placed behind or after the sequenced mail.
-Arrange these pieces:
+Arrange these pieces: 707.23.8.3

-- Alphabetically by complete street name, then either in ascending order by ZIP+4 code sector segments or numerically in ascending order by primary address. - b.
+- a.
+Alphabetically by complete street name, then either in ascending order by ZIP+4 code sector segments or numerically in ascending order by primary address. - b.
 Numerically for numbered streets, then either in ascending order by ZIP+4 code sector segments or numerically in ascending order by primary address.